Betty Willis (artist)

 Willis' Welcome to Fabulous Las Vegas sign, completed in 1959.

 Betty Jane Willis (née Whitehead; May 20, 1923 – April 19, 2015) was an American visual artist and graphic designer.
-Born in Overton, Nevada, she is best known for having been the designer of the Welcome to Fabulous Las Vegas sign, and has been attributed to being an influencer in defining modern Las Vegas' visual image.
+She is best known for having been the designer of the Welcome to Fabulous Las Vegas sign, and has been attributed to being an influencer in defining modern Las Vegas' visual image.

 Biography

 Willis born on May 20, 1923, in Overton, Nevada, the daughter of Stephen R. Whitehead, the first assessor of Clark County, Nevada, and homemaker Gertrude Meader.
 She grew up in Las Vegas, Nevada in the first two-story building that was built there.
 She went to Los Angeles in 1942 where she attended art school.
 Willis returned to Las Vegas where she first took a job at the courthouse, then worked as a commercial artist.
 She began her career as a commercial artist at YESCO, ad-art sign companies, and Fox West Coast Theaters.
 She then moved on to designing neon signs at Western Neon.
 She died at the age of 91 at her home in Overton, Nevada.